 - Gate valves can withstand higher pressures compared to butterfly valves

-- It prevents water hammer because the wedge has a slow operation.
+- It prevents water hammering because the wedge has a slow operation.

 - Can only be completely open or completely closed with no allowed adjustments for the medium flow.